HazemAbdesamed/Crime-Analysis-SFPD/README.md

 Getting Data from the SFPD dataset, integrating this data into a Datamart, and then proceed with the analysis through a dashboard.

 ## Objective
-The objective is to perform analysis on incidents happening in San Francicso via indicators in a dashboard while going through the integration phase after performing some transformations.
+The objective is to perform analysis on incidents happening in San Francisco via indicators in a dashboard while going through the integration phase after applying some transformations.
 This project is done in order to practice and be familiar with some data engineering and data analysis tools : **Apache Airflow**, **Docker**, **Python** and **Power BI**.

 ## Steps
 * Some explanations and remarks about the dataset.
 * Designing the Datamart model.
 * Explaining the DAG.
 * Fetching the relevant data i.e the incidents that have been reported the day before.
-* Create the tables if they have not been yet created.
+* Creating the tables if they have not been created yet.
 * Loading the dimension tables with the appropriate data.
 * Loading the fact table and the *incident_category* table.
 * Creating the dashboard after connecting Power BI to the Datamart.